ropensci/rerddap/cran-comments.md

 ---

-This version allows for "melting" of the data from non-lat-lon grids,  fixed a bug in dealing with such grids.
-When "melted", column names are the same as in rerddap::info().
+This version adds extra guarantees on where cached files are written

 Thanks!
 Roy Mendelssohn